chuanluocs/SamplingCA/README.md

 The output PCA consists of multiple lines with each line representing a valid configuration.
 For example, for a SUT with 3 options **x**, **y** and **z** in order, a line `0 1 0` means that **x=0, y=1, z=0** is a valid configuration.

 **Tip:** When the parameter `-use_formula_simplification` is set to 1, *SamplingCA* will call `bin/coprocessor` to simplify the input during the execution.
 However, since `bin/coprocessor` is a precompiled binary file, it may not work on machines with specific hardware or operating systems.
 In this case, to reproduce the experiments precisely, we recommend users use the instances in `simplified_instances/`, which are the simplified counterparts of those in `cnf_instances/`.
-Alternatively, users can also build `coprocessor` from source by following the instructions in the submodule [riss-solver](https://github.com/nmanthey/riss-solver).
+Alternatively, users can also build `coprocessor` from source by following the instructions in [the official repository of `riss-solver`](https://github.com/nmanthey/riss-solver).

 ## Example Command for Running *SamplingCA*